armonjohnson/ec2-monitoring-auto-remediation/README.md

 Evaluation: 1 datapoint

-What your CloudWatch alarm setup screenshot proves
+What this proves

-You understand EC2 metrics
+Proper metric selection

-You selected realistic production thresholds
+Realistic alert thresholds

-Short evaluation periods enable fast detection
+Fast detection configuration

-Alarm configuration was done manually (not auto-generated)
+Manual alarm setup (not default)

 3️⃣ Alarm Triggered — High CPU Detected

-The CloudWatch alarm entered the IN ALARM state after CPU usage exceeded the defined threshold.
+The CloudWatch alarm successfully transitioned to the IN ALARM state after CPU usage exceeded the threshold.

-What the alarm graph screenshot proves
+What this proves

 CPU was intentionally stressed